XQP-Munich/LDPC4QKD/README.md

 ## List of contents

 ### Data files
-- A number of LDPC codes.
+- A number of LDPC codes (a list and the actual LDPC matrices are in the folder `codes`).
 Their parity check matrices are stored in a custom file format (called `CSCMAT`).
 - Simulations results done using [AFF3CT](https://github.com/aff3ct/aff3ct), showing FER of the LDPC matrices at various channel parameters.
 - Simulation results done using the decoder in this repository, showing FER of LDPC matrices, their rate adapted versions, and average rate under rate adaption (Work in progress!).
 - For each LDPC matrix, a specification of rate adaption.
 This is a list of pairs of row indices of the matrix that are combined (added mod 2) in each rate adaption step.

-### Julia code to
+### Julia code
+- Contained in the folder `codes`.
-- load the LDPC matrices from `CSCMAT` files
+- Enables loading the LDPC matrices from `CSCMAT` files
-- save the compressed sparse column (CSC) representation and also to export to other standard formats, such as `alist`.
+- Enables saving the compressed sparse column (CSC) representation and also exporting to other standard formats, such as `alist`.

 ### C++ code
 - Basic LDPC decoder using belief propagation (BP).
-Contained in a single header file (`PATH`) and easy to use.
+Contained in a single header file (`src/rate_adaptive_code.hpp`) and easy to use.
 Can perform syndrome computation as well.
 The LDPC code can be embedded into the executable or loaded from a file at program runtime.
+- Utility functions for reading LDPC matrices (from `.cscmat` files) and rate adaption (from `.csv` files).
+These functions are contained in `src/read_cscmat_format.hpp`.
+Note that these functions require the fully explicit binary form of the LDPC matrix.
+The LDPC codes given inside `codes/ldpc` use an even more memory-efficient storage
 - For applications that only require syndrome computation but no decoding, we provide a separate implementation for multiplication of a sparse binary matrix and a dense binary vector (LDPC syndrome computation).
-This is also contained in a single header file (`PATH`).
+This is also contained in a single header file (`src/encoder.hpp`).
+This is a very specific application, which you probably don't care about initially.
-- For this purpose, the LDPC matrix can be stored within the executable.
-Julia code is provided to automatically generate header files storing an LDPC code in constant arrays.
+- A LDPC matrix can be stored within the executable.
+It is included as a header file defining constant data (for example `tests/fortest_autogen_ldpc_matrix_csc.hpp`).
+Julia code (see folder `codes`) is provided to generate such a C++ header file for any LDPC matrix.

-TODO add paths

 ## Planned features and improvements
 - Code to automatically generate reports on quality of all LDPC codes and rate adapted performance (work in progress)